khaledhikmat/threat-detection/README.md

 ./stop
 ```

-**Please note** that I am using DAPR tp orchestrate locally.
-So instead of using something like Docker compose (which requires that I Dockerize everything), DAPR provides an easu way to start everything although, in AWS mode, I am not using DAPR features.
+**Please note** that I am using DAPR to orchestrate locally.
+So instead of using something like Docker compose (which requires that I Dockerize everything), DAPR provides an easy way to start all Microservices.
+This works even if the runtime mode is set to use `aws`.

 ## Redis